 It’s sometimes said that car dealers can smell an uninformed customer when they walk in and will start circling them like sharks.
 Depending on what your local dealership is like, this might only be a slight exaggeration.

 You don’t have to be a car enthusiast to be a well-informed, hard-haggling customer.
 Paying attention to these ten quick tips can make a real difference to your car and your wallet.

 1. Buy a car at the end of the month or at the end of the financial year

 Plan your purchase, but don’t sign on the dotted line until near the end of the month.
-Car dealers operate on monthly sales targets so they’re more amenable to offering discounts and free extras around this time.
-Car dealers are often hungry for a sale in the last week of any month, so this is a good time to buy.
+Many car dealers operate on monthly sales targets and may be more likely to offer discounts and free extras around this time to help meet their targets.

 2. Be serious about safety